CET 1610C. CISCO ROUTER TECHNOLOGY.

 LOGIC DEVICES PROGRAMMING

 An in-depth study of hardware and software architecture of programmable logic devices.
-Topics include PLDs architecture and design of Altera hardware and software description language, HDL format and syntax, and representation of data in AHDL and VHDL logic circuits.
+Topics include PLDs architecture and design of Altera hardware and software description language, HDL format and syntax, and representation of data in VHDL logic circuits.
 Minimum grade of C required if used to satisfy Electrical and Computer Engineering Technology, B.S.
 Degree requirement.

 (Special Fee: $64.00).